aralroca/aralroca.com/posts/cat-dog-classifier.md

 cover_color: '#D5CBC0'
 ---

-This article is a small tutorial to implement an application that predicts if is a cat or dog image.
+This is a small tutorial to implement an application that predicts if it's a cat or a dog image.
 To do this we'll use Tensorflow.js to make the prediction directly on the browser.

 I recommend reading [this other article](https://aralroca.com/blog/first-steps-with-tensorflowjs) where I introduce Tensorflow.js.

-However, with this tutorial you'll be able to classify any kind of image in an easy way even without any knowledge of ML.
+However, after this you'll be able to classify any kind of image in an easy way even without any knowledge of ML.
 Also, it can be replicated for any image classification problem.

 **We will cover the following:**